 Wahahahaha was pretty much accurate. ;x

 “I just got out of a relationship with an ENFP.
 They’re actually great, I admire them becuse they are very honest with themselves, despite how crazy they appear to others (they’re usually oblivious to it though).
 But ENFP’s love high stakes, the rush, the thrill, the chase when it comes to romantic pursuits, unless you’re able to maintain that fire they’ll end up looking elsewhere,” says Izan.

-More or less accurate… except, we (or rather, I) can stick around long-term, as long as you communicate more?
-It’s not about the “fire” it’s about the communication.
-But yes, once in a while, it’d be nice to be thrilled.
+That is more or less accurate… except we (or I) can stick around long-term as long as you communicate more?
+It’s not about the “fire”.
+It’s about communication.
+But yes, it’d be nice to be thrilled once in a while.

 “I do think it is an issue of maturity.
 It’s almost like we’re programmed to seek thrill.
 If we want to be mature adults, many times we have to fight that urge.
 Boyfriend and I have been in a long distance relationship for about a year now, and it is not consistently super thrilling, but I love him and we’ve mutually decided to be committed to each other, so I’m in it for the long run.
 If you get lucky, you can find an ENFP who works hard to find thrills within the relationship she’s in.
 For example, I try to find something new about Boyfriend every month so I can tell him how much I appreciate it.
 The biggest issue we have is communication: I want lots of it because I like attention and he wants not so much of it because he likes space.
 So, he tells me when I’m being a little too much for him to process* and I tell him when I’d really like to hear from him.
 I think the ENFP just has to be really aware of her tendency to seek thrill and be willing to call herself out on it,” says rahlenders.

 *Clap clap* she took the words right out of my mouth.
 There’s more…